samaita/blog/content/posts/benchmark-api-performance-using-wrk-brief-guide.md

 ## Benchmark with WRK

 > ⚠️ **WARNING!** ⚠️
-Before we continue with how to benchmark, I'd like to remind you to not blindly benchmark your production server.
+Before you continue with how to benchmark, I'd like to remind you to not blindly benchmark your production server.
 WRK could generate a lot of traffic to your server.
 Generate it huge enough, it might broken your production and getting you in trouble.
-We want to benchmark your server, not break it.
+You want to benchmark your server, not break it.
 There is a thin line of difference.

 The simplest way to run a benchmark is to run this command: